Attacks by Southern Pine Beetles

 Verbenone is environmentally safe and non-toxic to humans, pets, birds, and even the beetles themselves.
 Registered by EPA and most Rocky Mountain States.
 All pheromones in controlled release dispensers are approved organic by USDA/NOP.
 It is user and Eco-Friendly.
 Unlike the insecticides approved for Pine Beetle control,Verbenone does not kill bees, beneficial insects, aquatic organisms.
 Not restricted use.
 Always follow label instructions.

-In most Gulf Coast states, treatment should begin in October, again in February, and again in June to last through October.
+Generally speaking, in most Gulf Coast states, treatment should begin in October, again in February, and again in June to last through October.

-Studies have shown that during epidemic conditions, the pressure from beetle populations who must go SOMEWHERE (even if conditions are not optimum for them) may reduce the effectiveness of all treatments.
+Studies have shown that during epidemic conditions, the pressure from beetle populations who must go somewhere (even if conditions are not optimum for them) may reduce the effectiveness of all treatments.
 Given the "find a tree of any size or perish" imperative that emerging pine beetles face, they may habituate to both chemicals and pheromones.
 However, we still have a few years to work on the problem in areas that are not yet overrun.
 That time may give just the breather necessary to let nature begin to draw back the danger or for other management techniques to take hold.

 Save up to 10%: No Sales Tax.

-Usually Ships SAME BUSINESS DAY (if received a.m.)
+Usually Ships same business day (if received a.m.)